una/personal-goals/happy-moments/2017_happy-moments.md

 02/13/2017
 ---
 I had a really good run today on the west side of Manhattan.
 It was absolutely freezing out, but I was listening to Wild by Cheryl Strayed and just felt like I could keep going and going.
 It was such a good feeling despite the weather.
+Afterward I ordered sashimi and it was great.
 I'm feeling pretty confident about the running that I'm getting back into.

 02/14/2017
 ---